vertica/vertica-containers/vertica-kafka-scheduler/README.md

         "
 ```

 For a complete example, see the **Set up Scheduler** section in the [example.sh](example.sh) script in this repository.
-The following snippet defines the first microbatch component in the script command:
+The following snippet from that section defines the first `microbatch` component:

 ```bash
 $ docker run \